-The hardware requirements for Sensor Cluster are very low because the traffic information is pre-aggregated by the associated Sensors (Flow Sensors, Packet Sensors or SNMP Sensors).

-It is recommended to run Sensor Cluster on the Console server.
+The hardware requirements for Sensor Cluster are very low because the traffic information is pre-aggregated by the associated Flow Sensors, Packet Sensors or SNMP Sensors.
+It is recommended to run it on the Console server.

 Packet Filter Hardware Requirements